carpentries/instructor-training/learners/checkout.md

 ### In-Person and Virtual Alternatives

-Occasionally, a special in-person Welcome Session may be approved to occur in-person.
+Occasionally, a Welcome Session may be approved to occur in-person.
 This is most common in areas with limited internet access or in association with larger events like conferences or extended workshops.

 ### Getting Credit